DavidVujic/python-polylith-docs/docs/workspace.md

   README.md
 ```

-The building blocks are found in the _bases_ and _components_ folders.
+The building blocks are found in the _bases_ and _components_ directories.
 That's where the Python code is put.

 ## bases
 > Bases are the building blocks that exposes a public API to the outside world. [^1]